input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 |   Int32   |   Int32   |     Len-bytes     |
 ~~~

-where
+where:

-- CreateCon control header is 0
+- CreateCon control header is 0;
-- CloseCon control header is 1
+- CloseCon control header is 1;
-- LWCId is the lightweight connection id, which is >= 1024
+- LWCId is the lightweight connection id, which is >= 1024.

 The header Int32 is alised between the control message headers and the
 lightweight connection ids of the data messages, which is why connection ids